alirezamehrabi/CI-CD-Document/README.md

 ## Step 5: Configure Node.js Actions in GitHub
 1. Go to the **Actions** tab in your repository.
-2. For react.js or next.js search for **Node.js** workflows and click **Configure**.  if you want to run other actions, choose your framework language like php, java
+2. For react.js or next.js search for **Node.js** workflows and click **Configure**.  if you want to run other frameworks, choose your framework language like php, java

 ---

 ## Step 6: Set Up CI/CD Workflow
-Edit file `.github/workflows/node.js.yml` - made in previous by configuring your action - and add the following configuration:
+Edit file `.github/workflows/node.js.yml` - made in previous step by configuring your action - and add the following configuration:

 ```yaml
 on: